dax0102/automator/README.md

 "Export" button.
 This prompts you to save the file; and wait for the task to finish.
 You can rename the file if you want and view the file for vertification.
 If you're done, put it in the 'common/characters/' folder.

+---

+### What are traits?
+Traits are for the minister traits of Führerredux.
+If it's not empty you will be presented to select one rather than manually inputting it when creating or importing characters.

+---

+### Why I can't add traits individually?
+You'll need to import them from file, commonly found in 'common/country_leaders/00_minister_traits.txt'.
+Select that file and you will be presented its contents; assuming it's correct.

+---

+### How about the leader and commander traits from Vanilla?
+Those traits are not supported yet, so you'll need to enter them manually.

+---

+### I encountered an error
+If you encounted an error such as the tool crashed or the generated file is invalid, report it to me.
+Do note that I need to know what you are doing so that I could debug it.